 Satan also tried to get a hold of my life by tempting me to want to kill myself.
 I attempted to crash my car into a wall, but the Holy Spirit stopped me before I went through with it.
 I stopped the car, put it in park, and just wept for half an hour.

 During the summer after my senior year of high school, I began to realize that my friends were not right for me.
-God began to convict me and I realized that my life for the past three years was not glorifying God.
+God began to convict me, and I realized that my life for the past three years had not glorified God.
 I decided to end my friendship with these girls, and I asked God for forgiveness.

 Also, Psalm 103:11-12 says, “For as high as the heavens are above the earth, so great is His steadfast love toward those who fear Him; as far as the east is from the west, so far does He remove our transgressions from us.”
 When God forgives our sins, He moves them so far away from us that we can live new lives free from the chains of sin that pull us away from Christ.